alancapellao/form/README.md

 # Form

-A registration form is an essential tool used by organizations to collect information from individuals.
+Form was developed to record records, edit and query a table with all records made.
+All data is written to a local database.

 Developed with PHP and MySQL.

 <h3> index.php </h3>